0install/docs/docs/details/troubleshooting.md

 ```

 *Windows only:*
 If you encountered an error and did not use `-v`, used the GUI or forgot to copy the console output you can still find the relevant information in log files stored in the `%TEMP%` directory.
-Look for files named `0install GUI USERNAME Log.txt` or `Zero Install Command WinForms GUI USERNAME Log.txt` (the specific name depends on the EXE you used to access Zero Install and your user account name).
+Look for files named `0install %USERNAME% Log.txt` or `0install-win %USERNAME% Log.txt` (the specific name depends on the EXE you used to access Zero Install and your user account name).

 ## Download problems / proxies / HTTP errors